cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 Or, if you are using Windows, use the batch script ``cdap.bat`` to start and stop the SDK.

+Note that starting CDAP is not necessary if you use either the Virtual Machine or the Docker image, as they both start the Standalone CDAP automatically on startup.

 Once CDAP is started successfully, in a web browser you will be able to see the CDAP Console running at ``localhost:9999``, where you can deploy example applications and interact with CDAP.
-Note that in the case of the Docker image, you will need to substitute the Host Interface IP address for ``localhost`` in the web browser address bar.
+Note that in the case of the Docker image, you will need to substitute the Docker VM's IP address for ``localhost`` in the web browser address bar.

 Creating an Application
 =======================